FeEgyir/Understanding-AWS-Services/Amazon VPC/Networking_Core_Components.md

 - **Private Route Table:** Now includes a route to the NAT Gateway (`0.0.0.0/0` → NAT Gateway)
 - **Public Route Table:** Contains a route to the Internet Gateway (`0.0.0.0/0` → Internet Gateway)

-*[Screenshot opportunity: Side-by-side comparison of public and private route tables]*

 ## Creating and Connecting to EC2 Instances